marianesfg/windows-uwp.pt-br/windows-apps-src/design/layout/content-as-objects.md

 Depth is meaningful; it establishes visual and interactive hierarchy for users to efficiently complete tasks.
 Depth orients users in our system.
 -->

-## <a name="example-tbd"></a>Exemplo: TBD
+## <a name="example-tbd"></a>Exemplo: A ser definido
-> TODO: Mostra como adaptar um padrão de interface do usuário comum para usar a ordem z.
+> TODO: Mostre como adaptar um padrão comum de interface do usuário para usar a ordenação z.
 Nós devemos mostrar ilustrações e código.

 ## <a name="download-the-code-samples"></a>Baixar as amostras de código
 >TODO: Link para exemplos que demonstram esse recurso.